EBSCO

 Examining Results

 Not every article will work.
-The abstract, a brief article summary, will enlighten you to the relevancy of the article to your research.
+The abstract, a brief article summary, will enlighten you about the relevancy of the article to your research.
+To view the abstract put your cursor over the piece of paper with the magnifying glass icon to the right of the citation adn scroll down if necessary.
 Spend a minute to save considerable time by reading the article abstract.
-Use the abstract to identify other key words.
+Use the subject headings, thesaurus ( found to the left of th result list) and abstract to identify other key words.

 Abstract Example from the article, Symptom Monitoring, Alleviation, and Self-Care Among Mexican Americans During Cancer Treatment found in the Clinical Journal of Oncology Nursing.

-After reading the abstract you will determine whether the article matches the culture competencies rubric assigned by Professor House.
-Note that this is a peer reviewed nursing journal that is evident from the journal title itself.
-In addition, this article was published in 2014 making it acceptable current research.
+After reading the abstract you can determine whether the article matches the culture competencies rubric assigned by Professor House.
+Note that this is a peer reviewed nursing journal.
+Scholarly or peer reviewed is a limit you can use to focus your search.
+Just check the box found on the left side of the result list.

 Citations